PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Multiplayer/Matching Players.md

   * The number of players can change but cannot exceed the configured maximum number of players for the Match.
   * If all players drop out, then the Match is deleted.

 <q>**Note:** The specified *minimum number of players* is applied for making the Match in the first place.
 However, after the Match has been made and during the Drop In/Drop Out period, player numbers *can fall below the minimum* and the Match will not be ended.
-This allows more players to drop in again and thus bring the number in the Match back up above the minimum.</q>
+This allows more players to drop in again and bring the number in the Match back up above the minimum.</q>

 There are two important settings for this type of Match:
 * *Player disconnect delay in seconds* \- The number of seconds after a Match is found before a player in the Match who disconnects is removed from the Match.
 If you do not enter a value or enter zero, then a player in the Match who disconnects is removed instantly.